How to start up your own Kendama Club

 Use any media that was generated from your club as a way to hype up your future Club.
 Give people who did not attend a chance to check out what happened and live the event through photos and videos.
 Proper media reflection on clubs events can boost the attendance of future jams and competitions and help spread awareness of your club.

-In every town there are organizations focused on some form of social justice.
-If you are wanting to make a bigger impact in your community while also growing the passion for Kendama.
-Look up ( “Local Social Justice Organizations” ) in google and you will have access to finding out what organizations are doing in your area.
+In every town, there are organizations focused on some form of social justice.
+If you are wanting to make a bigger impact in your community while also growing the passion for kendama, look up “Local Social Justice Organizations” on Google to find out what organizations are doing in your area.

 Extra Club Tips: